CanCanCommunity/cancancan/docs/sql_strategies.md

 ## :left_join

-Note that in the default strategy, we use the `DISTINCT` clasue which might cause performance issues.
+Note that in the default strategy, we use the `DISTINCT` clause which might cause performance issues.

 ```sql
 SELECT DISTINCT "articles".*